Twarner491/TeddyWarner.org/docs/About-Me/about.md

         <strong><a href="https://www.instagram.com/p/COdXD7fJ5Zl/?">Covid-19 Shields</a></strong>, Designing, manufacturing, and delivering of shields and barriers to prevent the spread of Covid-19 through the school year in our FabLab.
 (Jul 2020 – Aug 2020 / 72 Volunteer Hours)
       </p>
       <p>
-        <strong><a href="https://photos.app.goo.gl/kWnrCmx1bZPvqDK29">D is for Desk</a></strong>, A friend of mine's Eagle Scout Project, we built Toe Hawks for the D is for Desk charity.
+        <strong><a href="https://photos.app.goo.gl/kWnrCmx1bZPvqDK29">D is for Desk</a></strong>, A friend of mine's Eagle Scout Project, we built hardwood desks for the D is for Desk charity.
 (Nov 2020 / 17 Volunteer Hours)
       </p>
       <center>
        <p>--- Total Service - <strong>218.0 Hours</strong> ---</p>